-- 1. All land not devoted to house lots, roads, and driveways shall be set aside as permanent open space. - 2.
-A minimum of thirty-five (35) percent of the gross tract area shall be set aside as open space for low-impact recreation, agriculture, or conservation uses, intended for the use and enjoyment of the residents of this development and/or the general public.
+- 1502.01 The use of an Open Space Development is limited to the Residential-Agricultural District as shown on the Zoning Map. - 1503.00 Permitted Uses - 1503.01 All uses allowed in the Residential-Agricultural District are allowed in an Open Space Development. - 1504.00 Open Space - 1504.01 All land not devoted to house lots, roads, and driveways shall be set aside as permanent open space. - A minimum of thirty-five (35) percent of the gross tract area shall be set aside as open space for low-impact recreation, agriculture, or conservation uses, intended for the use and enjoyment of the residents of this development and/or the general public.
 This open space shall be permanently restricted through easement or deed.
-Though the open space cannot be resubdivided, accessory structures and improvements appropriate for low-impact recreation, agriculture, or conservation uses are allowed subject to Planning Board approval. - 3.
-Not more than 45 percent of the open space shall consist of open water, wetlands and slopes greater than 25 percent.
+Though the open space cannot be resubdivided, accessory structures and improvements appropriate for low-impact recreation, agriculture, or conservation uses are allowed subject to Planning Board approval.